charlesreid1/charlesreid1.github.io/pelican/content/pi-day.md

                     }
 $$

-which can be turned into $\pi$ by finding the convergents of the above continued fraction, then reversing the numerator and denominator and multilpying the new numerator by 4.
+can be turned into approximations for $\pi$ by finding the convergents of the above continued fraction, then reversing the numerator and denominator and multilpying the new numerator by 4.

 Implementing a recurrence to turn the above into convergents and printing the first 24